UbhiTS/ad-alexasmarttalkingthermostat/README.md

 # Alexa (& Sonos) Smart Talking Thermostat

 Alexa becomes the voice for your thermostat.
-And take control of your thermostat like never before.
+And, take control of your thermostat like never before.
 Extremely "Street Smart"!
+- **Your Thermostat Can Speak!**: Awesome!
 - **Enforce Temp Limits**: your guests just can't crank up the heat or cold, saving you $$$
 - **Daily Shut Off**: no more forgetting to turn off the thermostat and let it run whole day while you are away
 - **Enforce Fan Mode Auto**: Does not allow your fan to aimlessly be on, this can be used with the Air Cycle Feature to get the best of both worlds, save $$$ and cycle air